local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 ## Consensus / Discussion Needed
 - Generative AI
   - (Local) I think we should ban any asset creation with generative AI.
 There should be no need to add assets anyhow, but if we have "slots" open for art, sound fx, or music then I think it should be hand made
+  - (Slippers) Hard agree, of all the jams where genAI doesn't make sense, this has got to be one of them.
+Getting genAI to actually produce pixel art from what I understand is a nightmare, but if someone wants to use AI and hand-paint something such that we cannot tell the difference, then we won't know anyway.
+I Wouldn't want to see any clear and obvious uses.

 - 3D Meshes - Permitted usage:
     - Should meshes be limited to primitive shapes?
     - For example is it limited to planes, cubes and other similar shapes, or can more complex meshes be used as long as the provided art is used to texture them?
       - (Local) If we allow it we should have a very limited number of custom shapes one can add
       - (Local) I think it might be fine to add at least a cube primitive as an allowed 3D art.
 Maybe some other primitive too like sphere and pyramid?
+      - (Slipeprs) The potential problem with this limitation is that meshes are used for a wide vareity of things such as the subsequently discussed particle emitters, which can be mesh-based, as well as collision shapes, and if people want to skin 3d enemies (not likely, but I'd like to allow it if someone is brave enough) and make composite textures rather than just having billboards.

 - Particle systems:
     - Are particle systems allowed, provided that emmiters only use spirtes / billboards of the given art assets?